 Pharmacist discuss medication; specialty drug access concept

-Navigating Specialty Drug Access for Underinsured and Uninsured Patients
+Navigating Specialty Drug Access for Uninsured Patients

 Specialty drug access can be challenging for any patient, but it is most daunting for uninsured and underinsured patients.
 The costs of specialty medications place them out of reach for most patients without some form of financial assistance — but patients may struggle to find assistance, and some attempts to control drug costs make the problem worse.